Britannica.com: History

+Britannica was first launched online in 1994 as eb.com, which required a paid subscription to access, originally for institutions $1 per year per full time enrolled student, or slightly later $150 a year for individuals.
+While at launch the Britannica Online had all of the articles of its print counterpart, due to speed limitations of the early internet, early online versions of the Britannica were sparse in images and multimedia compared to the book and CD-ROM versions of the encyclopaedia.
+The 1994 launch happened at the end of several years of dramatic decline in sales of the print edition of the Britannica (which had dropped from 117,000 in 1990 to 51,000 in 1994), as well as other print encyclopedias, due to the emergence of competing electronic alternatives, such as the CD-ROM based Microsoft Encarta.

-Britannica was first launched online in 1994 as eb.com, which required a paid subscription to access.
-In 1999 the free website Britannica.com was launched, which contained the full text of the encyclopedia, as well as "an Internet search engine, subject channels, current events, and essays".
+In 1999, the free website Britannica.com was launched, which contained the full text of the encyclopedia, as well as "an Internet search engine, subject channels, current events, and essays".
 The website was so popular that it crashed on several occasions following launch.
 Britannica.com later offered a subscription fee to remove advertising. eb.com was initially retained alongside Britannica.com for institutional subscribers such as schools and libraries.
-While Britannica.com was initially completely free to use and supported by advertising, by 2012 it had put up a partial paywall, requiring a subscription to fully access the website's content.
-As of 2009, roughly 60% of Encyclopædia Britannica's revenue came from online operations, of which around 15% came from subscriptions to the consumer version of the websites.
-In 2012 Britannica Inc. discontinued the print edition of the Encyclopaedia Britannica, leaving the Britannica.com as the main version of the encyclopedia.
-In 2024, the website began incorporating AI features, such as a large language model–based chatbot as part of the early 2020s AI boom.
+In 2000, the subscription price was $85 a year.
+While Britannica.com was initially completely free to use and supported by advertising, it reduced the amount of freely available content on the website after 2001 due to financial difficulties.
+By 2012, it had put up a partial paywall, requiring a subscription to fully access the website's content.
+In 2001, Wikipedia launched.
+By 2003, it had already matched Britannica's internet traffic.
+Around 2009, Britannica began allowing users to provide suggestions to modify/correct Britannica.com entries and briefly allowed users who had subject matter expertise to create their own Britannica entries, which would be checked and approved/denied by Britannica staff.